ChiaraCati/FlooData/README.md

 * Disruptions' typologies, lithologies  e realized works
 * Classification of hydrogeological disruptions and of works made for protecting the soil (in SKOS format)

+[Luoghi](http://dati.isprambiente.it/dataset/i-luoghi/) was used as suport to gather geographical fata about *interventions*, *repair* and *instabilities*
+* official name
+* latitude and longitude of the centroids
+* polygons (shape)
+* administrative hierarchy
+* istat code
+* link to Linked Data Cloud (ISTAT datiopen, geonames,  dbpedia, etc.)

 ### MinERva